 Colors: Light blue, white, or indigo with glittering rainbow swirls

 Wanna’ Get Science-y?
 Click Here to get information about the chemical composition, hardness, streak, etc. of this crystal from one of my favorite sites!

 The staff from my new age shop, Mimosa Books & Gifts, had this to share:

-A darker legend comes from Australia, currently the main place opal is mined.
-Miners there talk about the mysterious “night stones,” opals so fiery they glowed in the dark.
+A darker legend comes from Australia, currently, the main place opal is mined.
+Miners there talk about the mysterious “night stones,” or opals that are so fiery they’re said to glow in the dark.
 They would descend into the mines at midnight to find them–a practice that no doubt added to the mystery of the stones, but caused a lot of accidents as well.
 Because of these and many other similar stories, some people call opal “beautiful but dangerous.”

 Care and Safety: Due to their water content, opals can be fragile and water-sensitive, and can also be damaged by excessive drying.
 It’s best to store them in a cool place, away from direct sunlight or moisture.
 They should never be used in elixirs.

 Are you interested in becoming a Certified Crystal Healer?
 Find out more about the CCH and Advanced Crystal Practitioner Program HERE!